 Boys desperately want their dads to be proud of them.
 A boy thinks that if his dad is proud of him then he know he’s loved.
 This need for approval is in the male psyche.
 It cannot be ignored although we often conveniently forget it.
 The need for their father’s approval has a massive influence on a boy’s behaviour, his achievement levels and, ultimately, on the nature of their relationship.

-These are just a sample of the hundreds of practical boy-friendly parenting strategies in our popular Parenting Boys course that’s now available online.
+These are just a sample of the hundreds of practical boy-friendly parenting strategies in our popular Parenting Boys course.